aBrihoum/dev.to/How I optimized my Angular website/source.md

 ![loading tree](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/15xooljalwy575bnsq2c.png)

-Like I explained before, `combined.css` is now the first file in the download queue.
+Like I explained before, `combined.css` is now the first file on the download queue.
 The downside of this method is that now we have two stylesheets (styles.css & combined.css), this means one more request to the server, and a couple of milliseconds wasted.
 Later I'll explain how I fixed this small issue.

 #### Lighthouse